DigitalGoetz/globe/README.md

 ## Cesium Assets

 The Globe component expects Cesium static assets to be available under `/cesium-assets` at runtime.
 After `npm install`, the package copies its bundled assets into `public/cesium-assets` in the installing project.
 If you customize the destination, update your web server so the assets are served from the same path, or opt out of the automatic copy by setting `GLOBE_SKIP_ASSET_COPY=true` before installation and handling the files yourself.
+The development scripts now source these assets directly from the installed `cesium` package, so running `node scripts/copy-assets.mjs` (or `npm run build:lib`) after upgrading Cesium keeps `public/cesium-assets` aligned with the dependency.

 ## Basic Usage